JoshInShaker/joshinshaker.com/services/monthly.md

 # How much does it cost?
 Plans start at $100/month and scale based on number of users and devices.
 Contact us below for an estimate.
+Hardware costs not included.

 # How do I sign up?
 Contact us using the form below and ask about opening a montly service plan account.